 When selecting motors, there is usually specification that comes with the motor provided by the seller or manufacturer.
 You should be able to find information about the power, thrust, rpm etc. This is an example of the 18-11 2000kv Micro Brushless Outrunner (10g).

-After you have decided on the size and KV of the motors you want to get, you might already have a handful of motors to choose from.
+Once you have decided on motor size, you might already have a handful of motors to choose from.
 To pick the best motor for your application, you should consider the following factors:

 - Current Draw